Qepanna/goFlux/README.md

 # GoFluxYourself: A user-friendly way to calculate GHG fluxes yourself, regardless of user experience<img src="man/figures/GoFluxYourself.png" align="right" width="200"/>

+#### BETA VERSION

+The package is ready to use, but errors may still occur.
+Please report any issues to the maintainer, Karelle Rheault (<karh@ign.ku.dk>), including script and raw data if necessary.
+Thank you for helping me in the development of this tool! 🙏

 ### One Package to rule them all

 Non-steady state chambers are widely used for measuring soil greenhouse